villhei/elixirtut/elixir_web/app/chapters/06_pattern_matching.md

 1
 ```

-The use of match operator `=` looks a lot like assignments familiar from other programming languages when extracting values from the right-hand side of the match operator.
+The use of match operator `=` looks a lot like assignments in from other programming languages, when matching right-hand side values to a simple variable.
 It's good to keep in mind that whatever assigned to the left-hand side of the operator is also a constraint for the right-hand side.
 Using a variable is like saying "match anything from the right", using a value or a partial value is equivalent to saying "The data should look a lot like the value 1", as presented in the example above.

 ```elixir
 iex> 2 = x